Who are Miami’s Most Iconic Landscape Architects?

 Jungles infuses his Miami landscape designs with his passion for the city.
 "I love this city, and the diversity of the people, the plants, and the animals," he stated in a Miami Herald interview.
 Inspired by his mentor, the late world-renowned Brazilian landscape artist and designer Roberto Burle Marx, Jungles has worked with such design groups as Foster + Partners, Bjarke Ingels, Lake Flato, OMA, Chad Oppenheim, and locals such as Rene Gonzalez.

-Photo courtesy of Raymond Jungle
+Photo courtesy of Raymond Jungles

 — Arquitectonica GEO